How to Master the Close Grip Bench Press for Bigger Triceps?

 What Is the Close-Grip Bench Press?

 How does it look in practice?
-You lie down on a flat bench, slowly lower the barbell toward your chest, and then dynamically push it back up.
-Sounds simple, but when done well, it really delivers solid results.
+Lie down on a flat bench, ideally one of the stable weight benches designed for strength training.
+Slowly lower the barbell toward your chest, then press it back up with control and power.
+It may sound simple, but proper execution is what delivers real results.

 Why choose a close-grip bench press over the regular variation?